Please note that this page may contain affiliate links.

 Now you’ll need cardstock to use.
 I do recommend using cardstock over regular paper because card stock will last you longer.

-I've put together a printable for you so you can get started on the decluttering process.
+I’ve put together a workbook for you so you can get started on the decluttering process.

 The thing about decluttering is it can be monotonous.
 I like breaking the monotony up by listening to music.
 It really makes the 20 minutes fly by.
 Pop in a CD (yes I’m old school), or you can stream music.